Monotreme: General characteristics

-The sequencing of the platypus genome has also provided insight into the evolution of a number of monotreme traits, such as venom and electroreception, as well as showing some new unique features, such as monotremes possessing 5 pairs of sex chromosomes and that one of the X chromosomes resembles the Z chromosome of birds, suggesting that the two sex chromosomes of marsupial and placental mammals evolved after the split from the monotreme lineage.
+The sequencing of the platypus genome has also provided insight into the evolution of a number of monotreme traits, such as venom and electroreception, as well as showing some new unique features, such as monotremes possessing five pairs of sex chromosomes which collectively behave as a single XY sex-determination system — during spermatogenesis, the ten sex chromosomes of the male form an alternating chain of X and Y chromosomes that recombine at the ends of consecutive chromosomes, and all the X or all the Y chromosomes are inherited together.
+One of the X chromosomes resembles the Z chromosome of birds, suggesting that the two sex chromosomes of marsupial and placentals evolved after the split from the monotreme lineage.
 Additional reconstruction through shared genes in sex chromosomes supports this hypothesis of independent evolution.
 This feature, along with some other genetic similarities with birds, such as shared genes related to egg-laying, is thought to provide some insight into the most recent common ancestor of the synapsid lineage leading to mammals and the sauropsid lineage leading to birds and modern reptiles, which are believed to have split about 315 million years ago during the Carboniferous.
-The presence of vitellogenin genes (a protein necessary for egg shell formation) is shared with birds; the presence of this symplesiomorphy suggests that the common ancestor of monotremes, marsupials, and placental mammals was oviparous, and that this trait was retained in monotremes but lost in all other extant mammal groups.
+The presence of vitellogenin genes (a protein necessary for egg yolk formation) is shared with birds; the presence of this symplesiomorphy suggests that the common ancestor of monotremes, marsupials, and placentals was oviparous, and that this trait was retained in monotremes but lost in all other extant mammal groups.
 DNA analyses suggest that although this trait is shared and is synapomorphic with birds, platypuses are still mammals and that the common ancestor of extant mammals lactated.

 The monotremes also have extra bones in the shoulder girdle, including an interclavicle and coracoid, which are not found in other mammals.
 Monotremes retain a reptile-like gait, with legs on the sides of, rather than underneath, their bodies.
 The monotreme leg bears a spur in the ankle region; the spur is not functional in echidnas, but contains a powerful venom in the male platypus.
 This venom is derived from β-defensins, proteins that are present in mammals that create holes in viral and bacterial pathogens.
 Some reptile venom is also composed of different types of β-defensins, another trait shared with reptiles.
 It is thought to be an ancient mammalian characteristic, as many non-monotreme archaic mammal groups also possess venomous spurs.